How to federate as a club football player in Spain, Mexico, Colombia, England, USA, Italy and France 2026

 The player must pass his High School stage and take his first steps as an athlete in regional and national tournaments.

-Afterwards, he must make it to a University that will allow him to participate in the NCAA, the men’s college football league.
+Then, he must get into a university that will allow him to participate in the NCAA, the men’s college soccer league.

-The NCAA has three Divisions.
-The First Division is made up of universities that are fully focused on sports, with high-performing international and national students, most of whom are awarded scholarships for their great performance.
+The NCAA has three divisions.
+The first division is made up of universities that are fully focused on sports, with high-performance international and national students, most of whom receive scholarships for their great performance.

-On the other hand, the Second Division offers a balance between sports and academics, while the Third Division is a league for those who are athletes and earned their scholarship solely based on their grades.
+On the other hand, the second division offers a balance between sports and academics, while the third division is a league for those who are athletes and obtained their scholarship only for their grades.

-Those who don’t make it to the NCAA can opt for Junior College, a competition that takes those who couldn’t get a scholarship and helps them continue their education for two years.
+Those who do not manage to enter the NCAA, can opt for the Junior College, a competition that takes those who could not get a scholarship and helps them to continue their education for two years.

-After finishing your college career, it’s time for the Draft, in which MLS teams take part.
+After finishing your college career, it is time for the Draft, in which MLS teams participate.

-Major League Soccer clubs choose the most promising players in several rounds of the draft.
+Major League Soccer clubs select the most promising players in several rounds of the draft.

-After their selection, the teams are responsible for professionalizing the players, federating them, and making them compete at the highest national level.
+After their selection, the teams have the responsibility to professionalize the players, federate them and make them compete at the highest national level.

 Read more about Education, Sports & Health, Football